Coombs testDirect antiglobulin test; Indirect antiglobulin test; Anemia - hemolytic

-The test may also be abnormal without any clear cause, especially among the elderly.
+The test result may also be abnormal without any clear cause, especially among the older people.

-An abnormal (positive) indirect Coombs' test means you have antibodies that will act against red blood cells your body views as foreign.
+An abnormal (positive) indirect Coombs test means you have antibodies that will act against red blood cells that your body views as foreign.
 This may suggest:

 - Incompatible blood match (when used in blood banks)

 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 - Fainting or feeling lightheaded